-- Drama (including the theatre backstage)
+- Drama

-- School Trips (including the Heath)
+- School Trips (including Hampstead Heath)

 - Medical and First Aid

 - Physical Education Equipment

 - Slips and Trips

 - Noise

 - Ladders and Heights

 - School site security and CCTV

-- ESafety
+- E--Safety

 - Staff, e.g. pregnancy, return under 'fit for work' limitations issued by GP

 Leaders will risk assess against the risk of harm in the broader sense.
-We will use data and information to identify trends or individual concerns to be able to proavtively plan and intervene to mitigate against risk of harm, using the following indicators:
+We will use data and information to identify trends or individual concerns to be able to proactively plan and intervene to mitigate against risk of harm, using the following indicators: